aadarshpp/Kaggle/mini-courses/Python/README.md

 ## Course Overview

-This foundational Python course, authored by **Alexis Cook**, focuses on essential Python skills with practical coding exercises.
+This foundational Python course, authored by **ColinMorris**, focuses on essential Python skills with practical coding exercises.

 ## Notebook Links